011000100110111101101111/Nexus/docs/collections/_posts/2024-02-16-microceph_setup.md

 - data-disk1 = disk name
 - --size 2GB = 2GB of space
 - --image-feature layering =
-- -k = keyring file, (sudo find / -name "ceph.keyring")
+- -k = keyring file, (sudo find / -name ceph.keyring)
 - -p = pool to run this on

 ## Accessing the cluster from an outside system